 - COMMUNICATIONS:

-- Base Stations, WLL, WLAN
+Base Stations, WLL, WLAN

-- Baseband I/Q Modulation
+Baseband I/Q Modulation

 - MEDICAL/TEST INSTRUMENTATION

 - ARBITRARY WAVEFORM GENERATORS (ARB)

 - DIRECT DIGITAL SYNTHESIS (DDS)

-The DAC2904 combines high dynamic performance with a high update rate to create a cost-effective solution for a wide variety of waveform-synthesis applications:
+The DAC2902 combines high dynamic performance with a high throughput rate to create a cost-effective solution for a wide variety of waveform-synthesis applications:

-- Pin compatibility between family members provides 10-bit (DAC2900), 12-bit (DAC2902), and 14-bit (DAC2904) resolution. - Pin compatible to the AD9767 dual DAC. - Gain matching is typically 0.5% of full-scale, and offset matching is specified at 0.02% max. - The DAC2904 utilizes an advanced CMOS process; the segmented architecture minimizes output-glitch energy, and maximizes the dynamic performance. - All digital inputs are +3.3V and +5V logic compatible.
-The DAC2904 has an internal reference circuit, and allows use in a multiplying configuration.

-The DAC2904 is available in a TQFP-48 package, and is specified over the extended industrial temperature range of -40°C to +85°C.
+- Pin compatibility between family members provides 10bit (DAC2900), 12-bit (DAC2902), and 14-bit (DAC2904) resolution. - Pin compatible to the AD9765 dual DAC. - Gain matching is typically 0.5% of full-scale, and offset matching is specified at 0.02% max. - The DAC2902 utilizes an advanced CMOS process; the segmented architecture minimizes output glitch energy, and maximizes the dynamic performance. - All digital inputs are +3.3V and +5V logic compatible.
+The DAC2902 has an internal reference circuit, and allows use of an external reference. - The DAC2902 is available in a TQFP-48 package, and is specified over the extended industrial temperature range of -40°C to +85°C.